|

 natural composting process do its thing.

-- Oh No!
+Oh No!
 I ran out of Sun-Mar Bulking material,

 is there anything else I can use until I order more?

-- Yes of course.
+Yes, of course.
 Can you find a source of sphagnum

 moss and wood planer shavings?
 A nice mix is

-about 60% moss and 40% wood shavings.
-I don't mean saw
+about 60% moss and 40% wood shavings (not saw dust).

 try adding some wood planer shavings to try balancing out

 the moisture content.
-As a tip don't try using any
+As a tip, don't try using any

 treated wood, cedar, redwood, or other products that are